joshuagryphon/plastid/docs/source/tour.rst

     True

-When importing :term:`read alignments`, users can specify a :term:`mapping rule` to determine the genomic position(s) at which each alignment should be counted :data:`plastid` already includes mapping functions to map :term:`read alignments`:
+When importing :term:`read alignments`, users can specify a :term:`mapping rule` to determine the genomic position(s) at which each alignment should be counted.
+:data:`plastid` already includes mapping functions to map :term:`read alignments`:

   - to their fiveprime or threeprime ends, with or without offsets from